Hyperion-Web/Nebula/README.md

 ## Architecture

 1. Vue 3 chosen for most modern approach to single file components and future-proof design.
-In near future, mitosis can be used to port these to other frameworks.
+Mitosis can be used to port these to other frameworks.
 Also, Vue has built in .ce mode which allows export of all of these as custom elements (the lib should provide this as a `dist` file).

 2. CSS structure.
 CSS vars will be the primary way we allow customization.
 So all components should be styled using these by default to remain flexible.
 The final interface should allow dead simple variable assignment on the root element to override the `nebula` defaults.